nicovogelaar/drupal-bootstrap-sidenav/README.md

 # Usage
 1. Enable module
+2. Activate the sidenav on the theme settings page
-2. Add the following button, or some other element with the `data-toggle="sidenav"` attribute.
+3. Add the following button, or some other element with the `data-toggle="sidenav"` attribute.

 ```html
 <button type="button" class="navbar-toggle" data-toggle="sidenav">